TestDrive

 Your user account will display.
 Check out the different sections showing your Sessions, Assignments, etc.

-Close this window and click search again, this time select the VMs option and search for a running VM by entering "fed-rds-dt".
-Click on one of the VMs displayed.
+Close the user details window and click search again, this time select the VMs option and search for a running VM by entering "fed-rds-dt".

-The resulting VM will be displayed.
 Select Summary to see the Farm information.

 The Summary page displays information about the current Farm, such as Preferred Protocol, Image Type, Model, Image, and Farm Size.
 From the left navigation pane, click on Assign Desktops & Apps.